Vivekanand-R/Industry-Outlook/README.md

 1. Salary/Growth Opportunities - It also tells us how country economy is performing,
 2. Ease of Obtaining Visa: How many skilled workers/talents does the nation attracts, or how competitive is it.
-3. Language: Of course, we invest our time to learn new language.
+3. Language: Investing our time to learn new language.
 And, how easy is it for expats.
 4. Making Friends: How vibrant the culture, welcoming/reserved the people are.
 It also tells us how easy is to do business.
 5. Weather: How pleasant the climate is, overall.